pingcap/docs/develop/dev-guide-paginate-results.md

 ## Paging batches for single-field primary key tables

-Regular paged update SQL usually uses primary key or unique index for sorting, and then with `offset` in LIMIT syntax to split the pages by a fixed number of rows.
-Then the pages are wrapped into a separate transaction to achieve flexible paging updates.

-However, the disadvantage is also obvious: because of the need to sort the primary key or unique index, the more backward pages will be involved in sorting more rows, especially when the volume of data involved in batch processing is large, it may take up too much computing resources.
+Usually, you can write a pagination SQL statement using a primary key or unique index to sort results and the `offset` keyword in the `LIMIT` clause to split pages by a specified row count.
+Then the pages are wrapped into independent transactions to achieve flexible paging updates.
+However, the disadvantage is also obvious.
+As the primary key or unique index needs to be sorted, a larger offset consumes more computing resources, especially in the case of a large volume of data.

-Below we will introduce a more efficient paging batching schema:
+The following introduces a more efficient paging batching method:

 <SimpleTab>
 <div label="SQL" href="offset-sql">

-First sort the data by primary key, then call the window function `row_number()` to generate a row number for each row of data, then call the aggregation function to group the row numbers according to the set page size, and finally calculate the minimum and maximum values of each page.
+First, sort the data by primary key and call the window function `row_number()` to generate a row number for each row.
+Then, call the aggregation function to group row numbers by the specified page size and calculate the minimum and maximum values of each page.

 {{< copyable "sql" >}}